JonasLauri/compliance-rules-workflow-optimization/README.md

-# Compliance Business Rules Process Improvements
+## Compliance Rules Workflow Optimization

-This is real example of one business process in the compliance area (FCP) which was changed and improved together with other team support.
-It took 2 - 3 month to change and optimize process steps for one daily operational task.
-The task is performed every week and is crusial for operational teams as this process reduces operational load and FTE.
+This repository presents a real business case from the compliance area (FCP), where a recurring operational process was redesigned and optimized in collaboration with other teams.
+The improvement project took approximately 2–3 months and focused on streamlining daily and weekly workflows, reducing manual workload, and improving operational efficiency (FTE savings).

+##

+### Business Case Overview
+Detailed process description and change documentation are available in the accompanying PDF:
-Business case and detail information about process steps can be seen in the PDF file: Further Improvements for Temporary Business Rules Management.pdf
+**Further Improvements for Temporary Business Rules Management.pdf**

-# The result of one improved process step
+This document outlines:
+- The initial process challenges and inefficiencies
+- Implemented improvements and automation steps
+- Measurable impact on operational load

+##

+### Improved Process Example
-GUI tool which automatically adds and adjusts settings for weekly business process - the temporary business rules creation in compliance system:
+A GUI tool was introduced to automatically add and adjust weekly business rule settings within the compliance system — significantly reducing repetitive manual work.

 ![image](https://github.com/JonasLauri/Compliance_Business_Rules_Improvements/assets/31222361/8a42375c-cfbb-4136-8383-e1130d836248)

-Note: the tool was not created by me, but the other contributor.
-My input was the idea and business requirement documentation!
+> **Note:** The tool itself was created by another contributor.
+> My contribution focused on the idea, process mapping, developing supporting automations and business requirements documentation.

+##

+### Technologies
+- **VBA** — internal data handling and macro support
+- **AutoHotkey** — automation enhancements using key bindings and workflow shortcuts
+- **Python** *(developed collaboratively with another associate)* — extended automation and data processing using:
+  - `selenium` — browser automation
+  - `pandas` — data handling and transformation
+  - `requests` — API and system data retrieval
+  - `tkinter` — GUI creation and front-end automation

+##

+### Outcome
+- Reduced weekly manual effort
+- Improved rule consistency and accuracy
+- Enhanced cross-team collaboration and documentation flow